William Shatner, TV's Capt. Kirk, blasts into space

 Hollywood's Captain Kirk, 90-year-old William Shatner, blasted into space Wednesday in a convergence of science fiction and science reality, reaching the final frontier aboard a ship built by Jeff Bezos' Blue Origin company.

-“What you have given me is the most profound experience,” an exhilarated Shatner told Bezos after emerging from the capsule, the words spilling from him in a soliloquy almost as long as the flight.
-“I hope I never recover from this.
+"What you have given me is the most profound experience," an exhilarated Shatner told Bezos after climbing out of the hatch, the words spilling from him in a soliloquy almost as long as the flight.
+"I hope I never recover from this.
 I hope that I can maintain what I feel now.
-I don't want to lose it.”
+I don't want to lose it."

-Sci-fi fans reveled in the opportunity to see the man best known as the stalwart Capt.
-James T. Kirk of the starship Enterprise boldly go where no star of American TV has gone before.
+Sci-fi fans reveled in the opportunity to see the man best known as the brave and principled commander of the starship Enterprise boldly go where no star of American TV has gone before.
+The internet went wild, with Trekkies quoting favorite lines from Kirk, including, "Risk: Risk is our business.
+That's what this starship is all about."

-Bezos is a huge “Star Trek” fan - the Amazon founder had a cameo as an alien in one of the later “Star Trek” movies - and Shatner rode free as his invited guest.
+NASA sent best wishes ahead of the flight, tweeting: "You are, and always shall be, our friend."

-The blastoff brought priceless star power to Bezos' spaceship company, given its built-in appeal to baby boomers, celebrity watchers and space enthusiasts.
-Shatner starred in TV's original “Star Trek” from 1966 to 1969, back when the U.S. was racing for the moon, and went on to appear in a string of “Star Trek” movies.
+The flight brought priceless star power to Bezos' space-tourism business, given its built-in appeal to baby boomers, celebrity watchers and space enthusiasts.
+Shatner starred in TV's original "Star Trek" from 1966 to 1969, back when the U.S. was racing for the moon, and went on to appear in a string of "Star Trek" movies.

+Bezos is a huge "Star Trek" fan -- the Amazon founder had a cameo as an alien in one of the later movies -- and Shatner rode free as his invited guest.

+As a favor to Bezos, Shatner took up into space some "Star Trek" tricorders and communicators -- sort of the iPhones of the future -- that Bezos made when he was a 9-year-old Trekkie.
+Bezos said his mother had saved them for 48 years.

-Bezos himself drove the four crew members to the pad, accompanied them to the platform high above the ground and cranked the hatch shut after they climbed aboard the 60-foot rocket.
-A jubilant Bezos was there to greet them when the capsule floated back to Earth under its brilliant blue-and-red parachutes.
+Bezos himself drove the four crew members to the launch pad, accompanied them to the platform high above the ground and cranked the hatch shut after they climbed aboard the 60-foot rocket.
+He was there to greet them when the capsule floated back to Earth under its brilliant blue-and-red parachutes.

-“Hello, astronauts.
-Welcome to Earth!”
-Bezos said as he opened the hatch of the New Shepard capsule, named for first American in space, Alan Shepard.
+"Hello, astronauts.
+Welcome to Earth!" a jubilant Bezos said as he opened the hatch of the New Shepard capsule, named for first American in space, Alan Shepard.

+Shatner and his crewmates wore close-fitting, flame-retardant, royal-blue flight suits, not exactly the tight, futuristic-for-the-'60s V-necks that the crew of the Enterprise had on TV.

-He said the return to Earth was more jolting than his training led him to expect and made him wonder whether he was going to make it home alive.
+Shatner said the return to Earth was more jolting than his training led him to expect and made him wonder whether he was going to make it back alive.

-“Everything is much more powerful,” he said.
-“Bang, this thing hits.
+"Everything is much more powerful," he said.
+"Bang, this thing hits.
 That wasn't anything like the simulator. ...
-Am I going to be able to survive the G-forces?
-Am I going to be able to survive it?”
+Am I going to be able to survive the G-forces?"

+Passengers are subjected to nearly 6 G's, or six times the force of Earth's gravity, as the capsule descends.
 Blue Origin said Shatner and the rest of the crew met all the medical and physical requirements, including the ability to hustle up and down several flights of steps at the launch tower.
-Passengers are subjected to nearly 6 G's, or six times the force of Earth's gravity, as the capsule returns to Earth.

-Shatner shooting into space is “the most badass thing I think I've ever seen,” said Joseph Barra, a bartender who helped cater Blue Origin's launch week festivities.
-“William Shatner is setting the bar for what a 90-year-old man can do.”
+Shatner going into space is "the most badass thing I think I've ever seen," said Joseph Barra, a bartender who helped cater the launch week festivities.
+"William Shatner is setting the bar for what a 90-year-old man can do."

 The flight comes as the space tourism industry finally takes off, with passengers joyriding aboard ships built and operated by some of the richest men in the world.

-Virgin Galactic's Richard Branson led the way by riding into space in his own rocket ship in July, followed by Bezos nine days later on Blue Origin's first flight with a crew.
-Elon Musk's SpaceX made its first private voyage in mid-September, though without Musk aboard.
+Virgin Galactic's Richard Branson went into space in his own rocket ship in July, followed by Bezos nine days later on Blue Origin's first flight with a crew.
+Elon Musk's SpaceX made its first private voyage in mid-September, though without Musk on board.

 Last week, the Russians launched an actor and a film director to the International Space Station for a movie-making project.